AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-BootCamp-Part-6.md

 ### Add Edit method to user management controller

+TODO: Explain written code

 ### Create `resources/views/users/edit.blade.php`
+TODO: Explain written code

 ### Add Update method to user management controller
+TODO: Explain written code

 ### Test Update Action

+TODO: Explain

 ### Add Delete method to user management controller

+The delete funcitonality of the user management is not the same as the delete a chirp.
+We are going to provide a safety net and have the user confirmt hey want to sdelete the user fromt eh system.

+To do so we need to add a "delete" method and a new "delete" route to the controller and route respectively.

 ### Create `resources/views/users/delete.blade.php`